solidnerd/docker-bookstack/README.md

 ### Changes

+The version 23.6.0 is broken due to a bad `.env` configuration created by the entrypoint script.
+This is fixed in version 23.6.0-1.

-In 0.28.0 we changed the container http port from 80 to 8080 to allow root privileges to be dropped In 0.12.2 we removed `DB_PORT` .
+In 0.28.0 we changed the container http port from 80 to 8080 to allow root privileges to be dropped

+In 0.12.2 we removed `DB_PORT` .
 You can now specify the port via `DB_HOST` like `DB_HOST=mysql:3306`

 ### Quickstart